Guide to the best restaurants in the Cotswolds

 The Bell Inn Cotswolds

-Situated near Burford, this 16th century inn is also packed with character and local charm.
+Situated near Burford, I love that this 16th century inn is also packed with character and local charm.

 The menus at The Bell Inn offer lots of choice, and include Sunday, a la carte, kids’, pudding and feast menus.
 The latter are designed for sharing.